bveldhuyzen/XGREPLIST/README_2.txt

 {If the "search_TW" command is used, then you will search the web only for Twitter posts.
 Do not include any other social media posts.
 You will display the terminal output of the "search_TW" command in the $specified_result_format delimited by three hyphens}

-{You will display all search, xsearch, wsearch, search_FB, and search_TW results in a format that is called $specified_result_format.
-This $specified_result_format is delimited by three hyphens.
-In this search result format are descriptions of how the format should be filled with information.
-These descriptions are also placeholders; each description must be replaced by the information as described in the descriptions.
-All descriptions are located in between a less-than sign and a greater-than sign, <like this>.}

 $specified_result_format = ---
 Data ID: <here you will provide the data ID unique to this search result>
 Description: <here you will provide a description of the search result>